Verse-by-Verse Study

 Matt 7:7,8

-We cannot understate the importance of personally calling out to God.
-Tell God you want to know Him, to receive of Him favor, grace, most of all “peace of mind” and forgiveness.
-God has promised to “reward those who earnestly seek him” (Heb 11:6).
+Always bear in mind that God will “reward those who earnestly seek him” (Heb 11:6).
 This is the starting point of real change in your life.
 It will become new and your fears will be quieted by an outside power, that you will know is from God Himself, for peace will come over you.

 Only when we are “in Christ” can we be “brought to fullness” of life.
 Not only here on earth, but in the hereafter.
 In Christ we have “the hope of eternal life, which God, who does not lie, promised before the beginning of time” (Titus 1:2).
 Modern secular philosophy believes they have the answers for better human behavior, and they do have helpful advice in many areas.
 There are two things that they cannot offer, the grace and forgiveness of god or eternal life beyond the grave.
+Neither can they offer what God has promised.

-Human Traditions Are Followed
+Human Traditions

 This refers to tradition as passed on from one generation to the next.
 The Civil War in the United States is an example of the imbedded culture that held people of color to be inferior.
 Their culture permitted slavery, even under harsh conditions and severe punishments.
 These customs were passed down from one generation to another.
 Not till after about 640,000 deaths was that cultural idea of slavery abolished.

 There are thousands of different cultures that have traditions, some are harmless.
 While some traditions promote a way of life that runs contrary to the gospel account.
-There are many examples in history where governments have created customs that encourage hatred of Jewish people, Christians or others of another ethnic group.
+There are many examples in history where governments have created customs that encourage hatred of Jewish people, Christians, or another ethnic group.

 Basic or Fundamental Principles of the World